jlanders2/weather-app/README.md

+# Weather App

+## About
 Small project to learn more about FXML and practice up on my Java.

+## Requirements
+- JDK that includes JavaFX

+## Running
-There is a snapshot release that contains a JAR file you can run using the java -jar command.
+There is a snapshot release that contains a JAR file you can run using the following command:
+- java -jar command.